SousaPedroso/interpreter/README.md

 <h1 align="center">Interpreter of arithmetic operations</h1>

-This repository contains the final project os Compiler I subject at UFMT proposed by the professor <a href="https://github.com/thesivis">Raphael</a>.
+This repository contains the final project of Compiler I subject at UFMT proposed by the professor <a href="https://github.com/thesivis">Raphael</a>.

 The valid tokens of the language can be seen according to the following automata.